-The 2000 election between Al Gore and George W. Bush is perhaps the craziest, most controversial election in US history.
+The 2020 election between President Donald Trump and former Vice President Joe Biden is perhaps the craziest, most controversial election in US history.

 We say perhaps because we don’t want to bog you down with superlatives when there have been so many truly zany moments in American elections.

 Who could forget Howard Dean screaming like he’d lost a limb, or Rick Perry forgetting one of the three federal agencies he’d cut if elected?

 Then there’s the bevy of oh-so-colorful characters, from Jello Biafra, Joan Jett Blakk and Wavy Gravy to Lee Mercer, Jack Shepard and Lyndon LaRouche.
 Did we mention Deez Nuts?

 To say an election was the craziest or most controversial simply isn’t objective.
 Sure, Trump has claimed victory despite Biden’s projected win, questioned the voting system’s integrity and suggested he might not step down, but is that more controversial than Congress picking a president?
 That’s happened a few times.

 We’ll let you decide.
 So, without any superlatives, here are 11 fascinating elections in American history:

 The outcome of the 1800 contest between Thomas Jefferson and John Adams was so bizarre, the United States had to amend the Constitution.

 Pre-12th Amendment, Electoral College members each had two votes for president, and there were no official tickets.
 Whoever garnered the most votes was president, and second place took the vice presidency.